simple-crypto/simple-website/vision.md

 advances in the field and to contribute to their integration in order to make these advances more readily exploitable by third parties.

-We expect such an open approach to be well suited suited to cryptographic implementations optimized for various goals (i.e., beyond the embedded security ones).
+We expect such an open approach to be well suited to cryptographic implementations optimized for various goals (i.e., beyond the embedded security ones).

 **References**